j2ho/hproteome-bsite-pub/README.md

 - **Molecular Visualization**: Integration with MolStar for 3D structure viewing
 - **Bulk Download**: Comprehensive data export capabilities

 ### Binding Site Prediction Tool: GalaxySite2
+- Provided predictions of binding sites and ligands were made using GalaxySite, a template based binding site prediction method.
+Upon building HProteome-BSite, I have updated GalaxySite both database- and algorithm-wise.
-Outline of GalaxySite binding prediction on the AlphaFold human structure database.
+- Outline of GalaxySite binding prediction on the AlphaFold human structure database.
 Details of this method can be found in the paper cited at the end.
 ![Binding Site Prediction Pipeline](assets/algorithm.png)